unicode-org/icu4x/ffi/diplomat/cpp/docs/source/date_ffi.rst

     .. cpp:function:: static diplomat::result<ICU4XDate, ICU4XError> try_new_from_codes_in_calendar(const std::string_view era_code, int32_t year, const std::string_view month_code, uint8_t day, const ICU4XCalendar& calendar)

-        Creates a new :cpp:class:`ICU4XDate` representing the ISO date and time given but in a given calendar
+        Creates a new :cpp:class:`ICU4XDate` from the given codes, which are interpreted in the given calendar system

         See the `Rust documentation for new_from_codes <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.new_from_codes>`__ for more information.